interledger/interledger-website/src/_casestudies/cinnamon--spicing-up-video-creation-sharing-and-monetizing.md

   unsightly ads and access-blocking subscriptions.</p><p>With the launch of Coil, which enables micropayments to websites, Tarabč&aacute;k saw new and exciting use cases for Interledger, an open protocol suite for sending payments across different ledgers.
-The Interledger protocol functions as a gateway to connect those who send money with those who receive money, and it creates a financial route that is both quicker and cheaper than alternatives.</p><p>Tarabč&aacute;k understood Coil as providing a
+The Interledger Protocol functions as a gateway to connect those who send money with those who receive money, and it creates a financial route that is both quicker and cheaper than alternatives.</p><p>Tarabč&aacute;k understood Coil as providing a